 Cast iron cocotte

-I’d do for the 4 quart or 5 1/2 quart round cocotte any better can be too weighty and I find these two sizes are best for daily use.
+I recommend the 4 quarts or 5 1/2 quart round cocotte.
+Any bigger can be too weighty, and I find these two sizes are best for daily use.

-You can choose your favorite colors but if you want a tip from a Staub cast iron cocotte user I find the Dark Blue more prone to leaving fingermarks.
-But I love Graphite Grey it’s a neutral color that would look great in both modern and traditional kitchens.
+You can choose your favorite colors, but if you want a tip from a Staub cast iron cocotte user.
+I find the dark blue more prone to leaving fingermarks.

 |Staub 4 quart round |